 Where the two circles of the Vesica Piscis intersect is known as the mandorla (the almond shape in the centre) and it represents the womb where the Seed of Life is birthed into the duality and then eventually evolves into the trinity – it is the seed bed of all trigonometry.

-We see the Vesica Piscis in Nature all around us.
-We can see it in the human body (the microcosm) and also in outer space (the macrocosm).
+The Vesica Piscis is the natural world, all around us.
+It can be perceived in the human body (the microcosm) and also in outer space (the macrocosm).
 As above, so below.

-We can trace the Vesica Piscis back for at least five thousand years in temple building designs…. but before going into some of those, I’d like to make what may be a controversial suggestion.
+The Vesica Piscis is found in ancient temples going back for at least, but before going into some of those, I’d like to make what may be a controversial suggestion.
 Could it be that those all wide-hipped “Venus” figurines – some of which go back about 25,000 years – are also based on the Vesica Piscis with the mandorlas mirroring their wombs?

 You may find that a little far fetched – and I admit the realisation only came to me after studying the Vesica Piscis for several weeks to the point where I was seeing them everywhere!
 But please take a look at a few of these pictures anyway, and then I’ll get back to the more authoritative and authenticated stuff.